nicferrier/npm-forge-ca-4-tests/README.md

 npm i @nicferrier/forge-test-ca
 ```

-You'll need at least node v10 I think.
+You'll need at least node `v10` I think, but to be honest I only test on

-There is no binary or anything here, it's only useful as a development
-(in fact, just a testing) library.
+the latest nodes.
+Currently, at time of writing that's `v22`.

+## Why would I use this?

+This is a useful development/testing library but there is also a real
+ca server that will hand out certificates on HTTP requests.

+This is not an ACME server but it is still useful for situations where
+you don't want application code to have mixed https/http
+situations.
+In development call this server for a certifacte.
+In
+production do whatever you have to do.

 ## Make a CA

-That's easy
+That's easy:

 ```javascript
 const caMaker = require("@nicferrier/forge-test-ca");